 Annual Fire Safety Certificates

-Most Australian states and territories require owners or occupiers to prepare and submit annual statements (or Essential Safety Measures) certifying that a building’s fire safety measures have been adequately maintained over the course of the preceding year and are fit for purpose.
-Penalties typically apply for late submissions or failure to submit such statements.
+Most Australian States and Territories require owners or occupiers to prepare and submit annual statements (or Essential Safety Measures) certifying that a building’s fire safety measures have been adequately maintained over the course of the preceding year and are fit for purpose.
+In most cases, penalties apply for failing to submit or submitting late or incomplete statements.

-Greencap's team of experienced fire safety auditors can manage the entire annual certification process, which would typically involve the following:
+Greencap's team of experienced fire safety auditors (Certified Fire Safety Practitioners [CFSP] in NSW) can manage the entire annual certification process

 - Facilitate and supervise System Interface Tests against the relevant design specifications